Ottumwa Regional Airport

 VFR

-Ottumwa Regional Airport is currently reporting visual flight rules (VFR) conditions with overcast skies at 6,000 feet and 10 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+Ottumwa Regional Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 3,800 feet and 10 SM visibility.

 Wind Analysis